ChuntingLyu/ChuntingLyu.github.io/_pages/about.md

   - /about.html
 ---

-I am an Econ PhD student from Georgia Institute of Technology, Atlanta GA, USA.
-My research interest included developmental economics, female empowerment, and well-being.
+I am a PhD candidate in Economics at Georgia Institute of Technology, where my research focuses on developmental economics.
+My work is particularly centered around gender equality, non-marital cohabitation and marriage transitions, aiming to uncover how relationship changes influence well-being over time.

 You can find my CV here: [ChuntingLyu's CV](../assets/CV.pdf)